← All posts

 automation

-Building ETABSSharp: A C# Wrapper for the ETABS API
+Building ETABSharp: A C# Wrapper for the ETABS API

 The raw ETABS API is verbose and weakly typed.
-Here's how I designed a fluent C# wrapper that makes structural automation actually enjoyable to write.
+Here's how I designed a fluent C# wrapper that makes structural automation actually enjoyable to write and get help from LLM.

 14 min read